spencertipping/tau/doc/zeta.md

 1. Just have a few size bins, like above
 2. Try to do some auto-bin-sizing stuff

 (1) makes a lot more sense, so I'm going to run with that.
+(2) isn't easy at all because we can't change the bit allocation once we commit to a bin size, and it would result in a huge mess.

 ## GC